Best Maine Coon Cat Flaps

 Convenience

-If you already allow your Maine Coon outdoors, or if you regularly find yourself opening and closing interior doors at your cat’s demands, then a cat flap might be one of the most convenient purchases you can ever make.
+If you allow your Maine Coon outdoors, or if you regularly find yourself opening and closing interior doors at your cat’s demands, then a cat flap might be one of the most convenient purchases you can ever make.

 Even the mild-mannered Maine Coon can be demanding, especially when it comes to going outside or entering different rooms!